pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 ## Database

-Since every time the containers are up and running a fresh Wordpress wizard setup displays on screen, you can continue follow its steps configuring as your project requires the required Wordpress tables or use this repository preset database by executing `$ make database-install`
+Every time the containers are built or up and running it will be like start from a fresh installation, displaying Wordpress wizard on screen.

+So, you can follow the Wordpress Wizard steps to configure the project at requirements *(language, ip and port, etc)* with fresh database tables.

+On he other hand, you can continue using this repository with the pre-set database executing the command `$ make database-install`

-Follow the next practices recommendation to keep development stages clear and safe.
+Follow the next recommendations to keep development stages clear and safe.

-*On first installation* once Wordpres app is running with an admin back-office user set, I recommend to make a database backup a manually saving it as [resources/database/wordpress.sql](resources/database/wordpress.sql) to have a init database for any Docker compose rebuild / restart for next time.
+*On first installation* once Wordpress app is running with an admin back-office user set, I suggest to make a initialization database backup manually, saving as [resources/database/wordpress-backup.sql](resources/database/wordpress-backup.sql) but renaming as [resources/database/wordpress-init.sql](resources/database/wordpress-init.sql) to have that init database for any Docker compose rebuild / restart on next time.

-The following three commands are very useful for *Continue Development*.
+**The following three commands are very useful for *Continue Development*.**

 ### DB Backup

-When Wordpress project is already in advanced development stages, making a backup is recommended to avoid start again from installation step, keeping lastest database registers.
+When Wordpress project is already in an advanced development stage, making a backup is recommended to avoid start again from installation step by keeping lastest database registers.
 ```bash
 $ make database-backup